 By Mal Mackney

-This month and in the August Bowler magazine, I am going to look at how a team works, the responsibilities of individual members and how they work together to make a successful team.
-In this edition, we will focus on the lead and second position in a Fours’ team.
+In this first article of two, I am going to look at how a team works, the responsibilities of individual members and how they work together to make a successful team.
+In this article, we will focus on the lead and second position in a Fours’ team.

 A team of four can be likened to a four-speed gearbox in a car.